extraneus/simple_router_config_cisco/README.md

 Two separate networks are connected through a router, and **PC IP addresses and default gateways are manually configured** to enable communication.

-This is foundational networking — the kind you’re expected to know without blinking.

 ---